Skip links

 The second step is to openly talk about mental health and challenge the status quo.
 Therapy helps us navigate the cultural upbringings that have potentially harmed our mental health.
 We must prioritize therapy as part of our lives, rather than something that “only crazy people” seek.
 This is one important way for Asian American women to advocate for themselves.
 Therapy helps Asian American women process their grief, sadness, and anger, and empowers them to advocate for themselves.

-Especially if you decide to see an Asian/Asian American female-identifying therapist, you’ll not only feel seen and heard, but there will also be a sense of solidarity and healing.
+Especially if you decide to see an Asian or Asian American female-identifying therapist, you’ll not only feel seen and heard, but there will also be a sense of solidarity and healing.
 In therapy, you will learn tools to help you awaken your courage, stay firm in your values, and commit to behaviors that align with your values.
 This can look like setting boundaries with your family members, coworkers, or friends that perpetuate sexist or racist values.
 Furthermore, having a support group for Asian American women can be a meaningful part of your healing process.

-This brings me to the third step, which is to have Asian American women support one another.
+This brings us to the third step, which is to have Asian American women support one another.
 Community healing has been shown to be more effective especially when it comes to collective traumas.
 We heal together in order to validate each other and lift each other up.
 The world has been so hard on us, so why not create a supportive space for Asian American women to empower one another?

 Being seen, heard, and validated are vital to living a life worth living.
 Without it, we suffer from depression, anxiety, and other symptoms due to unprocessed and unhealed traumas.
 Navigating the world as an Asian American woman has unique challenges that others may not fully understand.
 With misogyny/sexism and racism against women, the journey towards healing can feel lonesome and an upward battle.